 Why Evacuated-Tube Solar Collectors are Worth Considering

-If one tube breaks you don’t have to replace the whole panel, because the tubes are independent from each other
+- If one tube breaks you don’t have to replace the whole panel because the tubes are independent of each other

 Solar Heating System Cost

 For something that costs around the same as a fancy kitchen appliance, you get free hot water, and a return on your investment.
 In other words, don’t get to caught up in the water heater geyser price, because the amount you save each month on your total electricity bill is staggering.
 There is no doubt that within the next 10 years, electricity powered Geysers will be the thing of the past.
 So let the sun give you free hot water!